 Interpretation:

-- funding arb is only valid when basis and liquidity support it
+* funding arb is only valid when basis, liquidity, and Predictive Funding Shifts support it

 ### Strategy Family Selection Logic (v2.2)